ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 1. Generate the record type corresponding to the table entry providing the record name as `CovidEntry` and the sample JSON object below.

-    >**Tip:** You need to complete the generated record by adding the pipe signs to mark the record as a closed one, adding the `readonly` descriptor to the `isoCode` field to make it non-modifiable as it is the key of the table, and marking the values of the `cases`, `deaths`, `recovered`, and `active` variables as optional, which cannot be represented in the JSON format.
+    >**Tip:** You need to complete the generated record by adding the pipe signs to mark the record as a closed one, adding the `readonly` descriptor to the `isoCode` field to make it non-modifiable as it is the key of the table, and marking the values of the `cases`, `deaths`, `recovered`, and `active` variables as optional.

     ```json
     {